First Contact Resolution - is it the right metric?

 If you implement changes that allow customers to find the answers themselves then you might cut the number of tickets you get to 80 a day, but they will be more complex.
 That means your FCR goes down, but your team has less work, so on balance things are in a better place.

-So why might FCR not be a good measure of AI’s effectiveness?
+So why might FCR not be a good measure of AI's effectiveness in a contact center?

 It depends if you measure FCR when a customer reaches a customer service agent, or when a customer chooses to interact with any self-service or AI solution.

-If you choose to measure it only when a customer service agent gets involved, then the AI will reduce your FCR by solving the simpler, slam dunk type questions.
+If you choose to measure it only when a customer service agent gets involved, then the AI will reduce your call center's FCR by solving the simpler, slam dunk type questions.

 If you choose to include any occasion when a customer asks a question, then you may not move the dial at all.